 How to create designs with PicMonkey's symbols and graphics

-1. Start with a blank canvas
+1. Start with a template or blank canvas

 3. Make tweaks to match your brand